Official NAQT Rules

 - In rare cases, an otherwise acceptable answer may be ruled incorrect when it creates ambiguity with another plausible answer (e.g., even though first and last names are almost always sufficient, John Adams would not be acceptable—or promptable—for John Quincy Adams, as it creates confusion with the full name of his presidential father.)

-- If a player has begun a response but wishes to change it, he or she may do so if no incorrect substantive word has been completed.
+- If a player has begun a response but wishes to change it, they may do so if they have not completed any incorrect substantive word.
 The determination of whether a word is a substantive part of the response and/or has been completed is not protestable.
 For instance, a player may say Jeffer—Washington or This is Jeffer—Washington or George Jeffer—Washington with the result that the moderator disregards Jeffer and evaluates Washington (for the first two examples) or George Washington (for the third example).
 As a final example, if a player says Declaration of Inter—Independence, the moderator would evaluate Declaration of Independence.

 - At the end of each tossup question or bonus part, the moderator will read the correct answer if no one correctly answered.
 The moderator may wait until the end of the half if the answer is long or complicated.
 If both teams agree, the moderator may be directed to refrain from reading the correct answers.
 This decision must be made at the beginning of a half or during a timeout, and may be revoked at the request of either team at halftime or during a timeout.